PetLahev/Scoreboard/README.md

     r=true
     Will enable displaying player on service (The LEDs will be powered)
     Note: There are always 4 players pre-set, not configurable as of April 2019)

+    u=true
+    Will turn the sets segments to display minute timer.
+So it will count from 0 to 9999 minutes

 ### Example of game settings
 #### A free match (like football)